Hiking the Appalachian Trail

 Mahoosuc Notch

-If you’re a beginner in hiking, you are better off finding an alternative route around the Mahoosuc Notch, considered the most difficult mile of the entire Appalachian Trail.
+If you’re a beginner, you are better off finding an alternative route around the Mahoosuc Notch, considered the most difficult mile of the entire Appalachian Trail.
 Prepare to pass through this rugged wilderness over colossal boulders.
 Only the most seasoned hikers are encouraged to do this day hike

 Mount Katahdin